The Reasons for Seasons

 7. The teacher will tell the class that she will be pairing students up for a hands-on activity but before the teacher can hand out the materials the students must agree to follow the rules.
 The teacher will tell the class that each pair will get a blow-up mini globe and a flashlight.
 The teacher will tell the class that the students must not through the ball at each other or around the room and each student in the pair must have a turn and the students must share.
 The teacher will tell the class that the flashlights are not a toy and the light should not be shown in another student's eyes or your own eyes.
 The teacher will tell the class that doing so could result in serious eye damage.

 8. The teacher will ask the class if they can agree to these rules.
-Once the class has agreed the teacher will pair the students up and hand out one flashlight and one globe to each pair.
+Once the class has agreed the teacher will pair the students up and hand out one flashlight and one globe to each pair.9.
+The teacher will demonstrate for the class the rotation of the earth around the sun and the use the flashlight to show the students how the tilt and rotation of the earth affects that amount of direct sunlight.
+See Diagram (teacher will simplify the concept for the student to be developmentally appropriate):

 10. The teacher will ask the student if he/she has any questions and then let the students model it.
 The teacher will walk around the room and make sure all pairs understand the concept.